brad-sp/community-modified/README.md

 those heavily modified for correctness, removal of false positives, and more detailed information.
 It also includes over 75 new signature modules provided under the GPL.

-Please note that many of these signature modules make use of Optiv's extensive improvements to both Cuckoo and cuckoomon and are noted accordingly as requiring Cuckoo version "1.2".
+Please note that many of these signature modules make use of extensive improvements to both Cuckoo and cuckoomon and are noted accordingly as requiring Cuckoo version "1.2".